 - Weight Limits – Landlords may also opt to impose weight limits on dogs.
 They might be more open to smaller breeds only to stay in the property.

 - Set Pet Ownership to Tenants Only – In the pet addendum, it’s important to specify whether the renter can foster a pet or not.
 You also need to be clear on whether or not you’d permit them to have guests with pets who are staying for a short vacation.

 You can require that tenants seek your approval of their pets before allowing them into your property.
 This will help ensure your peace of mind, as you’ll be aware of the temperament of the animal and how responsible the owner is.

-- Before pet approval, you can consider the following:
+Before pet approval, conduct a pet screening and consider the following: